princekumar4/chrome_extension/README.md

 # Features

-  - Using OAuth and then assigning access token
+  - Using OAuth and then assigning access token.
-  - Sends bulk data one by one to database
+  - Sends bulk data one by one to database.

 ### Imports required
 * flask